A new era of charity public engagement

 The cycle of integration

-My first experience of charity marketing communications was at the NSPCC in the heydays of the Full Stop campaign, under the leadership of John Grounds, Chair of CharityComms trustee board, or the “Godfather of Integration”, as I affectionately call him.
+My first customer experience of charity marketing communications was at the NSPCC in the heydays of the Full Stop campaign, under the leadership of John Grounds, Chair of CharityComms trustee board, or the “Godfather of Integration”, as I affectionately call him.

 Everything seemed so straightforward back then.
 Departments would come together to plan two communications milestones per year, activated through an integrated campaign; launched through PR with a policy hook, built through multi-channel marketing to raise awareness, followed up by with fundraising direct response to capitalise on the “halo” effect.
 I thought this was the way all charities operated until I left, and quickly realised this wasn’t the case!